vmuxIO/vmuxIO/test/README.md

 This is vmuxIO's subproject for automated testing (autotest).

+## Overview

+- host: where you run `autotest`
+- guest: runs on the host
+- loadgen: anything

 ## Before You Use It

 - SSH keys and config should be in place for password-less connection to the